-The Company does not adhere to ASX Recommendation 4.1, in that the majority of the Audit Committee members are not independent.
-The reason for this departure from ASX guidelines is due to the current Board composition comprising a majority of non-independent Directors.
+The Company does not adhere to ASX Recommendation 4.1, in that the majority of the Audit Committee members are not independent and that the Chair of the Audit Committee is also the Chair of the Board.
+The reason for the departure from ASX guidelines is due to the current Board composition.

-The relevant qualifications and experience of the members of the Audit Committee are disclosed on page 3 to 4 of the Director's Report.
+The relevant qualifications and experience of the members of the Audit Committee are disclosed on page 2 to 3 of the Director's Report.